vk-cs/docs-public/docs/en/storage/s3/concepts/s3-api/s3-api.md

 ## Authentication

-Requests to the Cloud Storage APIs must include the HTTP-Authorization header.
+Requests to the Object Storage APIs must include the HTTP-Authorization header.
 The AWS v4 signature type is supported, as well as the AWS v2 signature type for compatibility with legacy customers.
 The examples below use v4 signatures.
 When using the client library, signatures will be generated automatically.

 You can create the required access key and secret key in the "Accounts" menu of the "Object Storage" service of the graphical interface of the VK Cloud panel.